 Sonora Jha was born in India, where she had a successful career as a journalist in Mumbai and Bangalore before moving to Singapore and then the United States to earn a Ph.D. in Political Communication.
 She is now a professor of journalism at Seattle University.
 Her first novel, Foreign, brought together her work as a journalist, an academic, and a creative writer.
-She is the 2016-17 Writer in Residence at the Richard Hugo House and is an alumna and Board President for Hedgebrook Writers' Retreat.
+She is the 2016-18 Writer in Residence at the Richard Hugo House and is an alumna and Board President for Hedgebrook Writers' Retreat.
 She is currently writing a book of essays about how to raise a feminist son and is working on a second novel.
 Sonora lives in Seattle.

 Five Questions for Sonora Jha